kfilipek79/testing_files/README.md

-# testing_files
+# NLP models
-some AI models in NLP based on transformers
+Simple transformer models adjusted to different NLP tasks.
+All models prepared in Jupyter Notebook.
+Initially tested but not ready for production phase.